learn-academy-2022-bravo/week-1-assessment-JonathanSparePartsFuller/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Higher Order Functions:
+1. Higher Order Functions: Takes a function as an argument and returns  a function

-2. Jest:
+2. Jest: Used for writing automation scenario

-3. Objects:
+3. Objects: A property that has a defined characteristic to it

-4. Method:
+4. Method: A property of a function that stores or contains a function definition

-5. Classes:
+5. Classes: A blueprint for creating an object